RickyFoots/Kyonin/Parties and Players/Pinkertons/Jolene-Pix/Jolene-Pix.md

 # History
 ---
-- Pix grew up as many changelings do whose parents weren’t ready for the consequences of adhering to an [[Archfey]], in an orphanage.
+- Pix grew up as many changelings do whose parents weren’t ready for the consequences of adhering to a **Fey**, in an orphanage.
 	- Her time there was unremarkable, however, as she ran away at 15 and traveled from place to place, disguising herself as various people, until she settled in the town of **Treeacre**.
 	- There she met *Delic* and *Eden Belle*, as well as their 16-year-old daughter, **Jolene**.

 - Jolene and Pix became fast friends as Pix got a job working at the *general store* the **Belle’s owned**.
 	- Fast friends, grew to best friends, and eventually <u>first loves</u>.
-	- Their happiness was cut short however when Jolene fell to an **illness**, forcing her to be confined to a bed for the last year of her life.
+	- Their happiness was cut short however when *Jolene* fell to an **illness**, forcing her to be confined to a bed for the last year of her life.
 	- During one of their final conversations, Jolene tells Pix, “**I want you to go out there and live for me, okay?
 Go travel the world, and fall in love…and be happy**.”
 	- After she was laid to rest, Pix did just that.
 	- She took on <u>Jolene’s identity</u> and lived for her.